Assignment 4: F♭ Interpreter

 Fb/fbast.ml

 is the type declaration for the F♭ AST’s.
-There are many other files in the FbDK which you generally can ignore if you want. - The FbDK contains a complete BOOL interpreter in the directory
+There are many other files in the FbDK which you generally can ignore at this point. - The FbDK contains the complete BOOL interpreter that we covered in lecture, in the directory

 BOOL/